 It is important to remember that every custody case is different.
 Every family deals with unique facts and issues that require careful analysis by an attorney.
-To learn more about how these laws might affect your case, contact the team at Fennell, Briasco & Associates™ for a FREE legal consultation.
+To learn more about how these laws might affect your case, contact the family law attorneys at Fennell, Briasco & Associates™ for a FREE legal consultation.

-Frequently Asked Questions (FAQs): Georgia Child Custody Laws
+Frequently Asked Questions (FAQs): Child Custody Laws in Georgia

-- What are the steps in a child custody case?
+What are the steps in filing for custody in GA?

 From the moment a case is filed to the time it is resolved, child custody cases go through a number of important steps and processes.
 A quick overview of child custody procedure involves the following steps: